PEESEgroup/Lettuce-Phenotyping-Pipeline/README.md

 Detailed examples for using the provided scripts are included:
 * **Collecting Images**:
   * Use `data_capture.py` (located in the `Data_capture` folder) to collect RGB and Depth images of lettuce samples.
 Captured images are automatically saved with filenames including the date and time of capture (e.g., `image_2024-03-27 14_19_56.png`).

+**Note: To run this script, you need an imaging hardware system comprised of an Intel RealSense D435 camera integrated with a Raspberry Pi.
+The script should be executed on this system to collect images.
+If you wish to create this system, please follow the steps mentioned in this [link](https://github.com/datasith/Ai_Demos_RPi/wiki/Raspberry-Pi-4-and-Intel-RealSense-D435).
+Alternatively, sample data is available in the `/Trait_Extraction/Sample_Images` folder, and the complete dataset used in this project is publicly available on Zenodo: [RGBD_DATA](https://zenodo.org/records/14635169?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZlZDgyZjE4LTA4ZWYtNGY5ZS1hYTc1LWM4ODI2YWVhM2RhYiIsImRhdGEiOnt9LCJyYW5kb20iOiJlZTJkZDBlOGFlYTY1YTZlODFmMTczZDNhMmI4Y2UyYiJ9.SCAFf-zoOMV9RpX4HbqEUFhDFY6GCuzOT72SycuOGTuHe-rPUdZ7ZCDELwNmKsAb_xi3Dx50OeGYsqtbtpHgmQ)**.

 * **Trait Extraction Pipeline**:
   * Run `trait_extraction_SAM.py/trait_extraction_FastSAM.py` to process image datasets and extract lettuce widths, maximum depth and minimum depth value.
     * The `trait_extraction_SAM.py` script requires the SAM model of type `vit_h`.
 You can download it from the following link: [SAM Model (vit_h)](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).